ARTICLE

 At the centre of every Brand Operating System is The Punch.
 Not a tagline.
 Not a mission statement.
 Not a value proposition.

 Most businesses skip this step entirely.
 They move straight to the logo.
 They write a mission statement that sounds like every other mission statement in their category.
-They run campaigns that can't explain why a customer should choose them specifically over the business next door, because they've never answered that question themselves.
+They run campaigns that can't explain why a customer should choose them specifically over the business next door.

 The result is a brand that looks finished but was never actually built.
 A shell with nothing inside it.